-- 15. The discharge from the wastewater treatment facility shall be conveyed to the receiving stream via a closed pipe or a paved or riprapped open channel.
-Sheet or meandering drainage is not acceptable.
-The outfall sewer shall be protected against the effects of floodwater, ice or other hazards as to reasonably insure its structural stability and freedom from stoppage.
-The outfall shall be maintained so that a sample of the effluent can be obtained at a point after the final treatment process and before the discharge mixes with the receiving waters. - 16.
-Receiving Water Monitoring Conditions - (a) The upstream receiving water sample should be collected at a point upstream from any influence of the effluent, where the water is visibly flowing down stream.
-In the event that a safe, accessible location is not present at the location(s) listed, a suitable location can be negotiated with the Department.
+- (a) The upstream receiving water sample should be collected at the location specified on Page 2 of this permit.
+The downstream receiving water sample should be collected at a point downstream from any influence of the effluent (both Outfall #001 and #002), where the water is visibly flowing downstream.
+In the event that a safe, accessible location is not present at the locations listed, a suitable location can be negotiated with the Department.
 Samples should be taken at least four feet from the bank or from the middle of the stream (whichever is less) and 6-inches below the surface if possible. - (b) When conducting in-stream monitoring, the permittee shall record observations that include: the time of day, weather conditions, unusual stream characteristics (e.g., septic conditions, algae growth, etc.), the stream segment (e.g., riffle, pool or run) from where the sample was collected.
 These observations shall be submitted with the sample results. - (c) Samples shall not be collected from areas with especially turbulent flow, still water or from the stream bank, unless these conditions are representative of the stream reach or no other areas are available for sample collection.
 Sampling should not be made when significant precipitation has occurred recently.
 The sampling event should be terminated and rescheduled if any of the following conditions occur: - If turbidity in the stream increases notably; or - If rainfall over the past two weeks exceeds 2.5 inches or exceeds 1 inch in the last 24 hours - (d) Always use the correct sampling technique and handling procedure specified for the parameter of interest.
 Please refer to the latest edition of Standard Methods for the Examination of Water and Wastewater for further discussion of proper sampling techniques.
 All analyses must be conducted in accordance with an approved EPA method.
-Meters shall be calibrated immediately (within 1 hour) prior to the sampling event.
+Meters shall be calibrated immediately (within 1 hour) prior to the sampling event. - (e) Please contact the Department if you need additional instructions or assistance.